gracco/sysadmin-interview-questions/README.md

   - Swap it's a disk partition used by the Linux when the physical memory is full, if the system needs more memory resources some inactive pages are copied to swap, it was a common way to increase the computer/server memory using the disk.

 * What is an A record, an NS record, a PTR record, a CNAME record, an MX record?
-  - A record stands for address, indicates a IP address for a domain
+  - A record stands for address, indicates an IP address for a domain
   - NS stands for Name Server record indicates which DNS server is authoritative for that domain ( Where the actual DNS entries are)
   - CNAME stands for canonical name and servers to make one domain to another domain name.
   - MX stands for mail exchange, it's a list of mail exchange servers used by the domain.

 * Are there any other RRs and what are they used for?
   - Yes.
-  - PRT record stands for pointer record  and maps a IPV4 address to a CNAME
+  - PRT record stands for pointer record  and maps an IPV4 address to a CNAME
   - SOA record stands for State of Authority and is easily one of the most important DNS records because stores information like when the domain was last updated.
   - SRV record stands for Service Record, is a record that specifies hostname and port number for a specific service, it can be used for service discovery.
   - TXT record stands for Text Information, used by various purposes, as domain ownership for example.

 * What is a Split-Horizon DNS?
-  - It's the hability of the DNS answer a different answer to a query based on the source of the query.
-A common use it's when the DNS server for internal and external queries.
+  - It's the feature/configuration of the DNS server answer a different resolution to a query based on the source of the query.
+A common use it's when the DNS server needs to diferentiate internal and external queries, for the same domain.
    We can use views to configure this.

 * What is the sticky bit?
-  - It's a permission bit that is set on a file or a directory  that lets only the owner of the file/directory or the root user to delete or rename the file.
+  - It's a permission bit that is set on a file or a directory  that let only the owner of the file/directory or the root user to delete or rename the file.

 * What does the immutable bit do to a file?
   - It makes the file immutable, any user can change the state of the file or create hard links.

 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
   - All files in the linux filesystem are a link to a inode, a hard link is a new link to the same inode (if you remove or rename the old or the new link, the file will be intact, but any change in the data on the inode is reflected in all files that refer to that inode), the file system will only delete the inode if you don't have any link for this inode.
-Because of that a hardlink only works in files that are in the same file system.
+Because of this characteristic a hardlink only works on files that are in the same file system.

-  - A softlink, it's a link that points the link from the inode, so it's a link from a link if the first link change the name or be deleted, the soft link will break, but you can use between differents filesystems.
+  - A softlink, it's a link that points the link from the inode, so it's a link from a link if the first link change the name or be deleted, the soft link will break, but can be used between differents filesystems.

 * What is an inode and what fields are stored in an inode?
   - Each object in the filesystem is represented by a inode that stores all the information about the file, like file type, permissions, owner, group, file size, file access, change and modification time (never birth time), file deletion time, number of links, extended attributes.
-Each inode has a unique number and you can see all this information using ``` stat filename ```
+Each inode has a unique number and it can acessed using ``` stat filename ```

 * How to force/trigger a file system check on next reboot?
   - Create a file named forcefsck in the root folder